 - Work of moderate difficulty and complexity requiring the exercise of discretion

-- Less procedural in nature to the total operation and application of specialized knowledge
+- Less procedural in nature of the total operation and application of specialized knowledge

 - Graphic Artist/Illustrator